Call-for-Code-for-Racial-Justice/Five-Fifths-Voter/README.md

 # Problem and solution

-Black voters have experienced obstacles in casting their votes for long.
+Black voters have experienced obstacles in casting their votes for a long while.
 The process of casting a vote is challenging due to restrcitive local processes, changing requirements, regulations, and lack of information.

-The solution offered by the **Five Fifths Voter** application will ensure that Black voters reach the correct polling station, quickly and affordably, according to their own schedule.
-The project also equips the voters with the necessary information to vote according to the most up to date and local requirements.
+The solution offered by the **Five Fifths Voter** solutioon will help ensure that Black voters can identify the correct polling station, quickly and affordably, according to their own schedule.
+The project also equips voters with the necessary information to vote according up to date and local requirements.

 # Pitch

-The **Five Fifths Voter** application creates a fair and equal opportunity voting process by providing knowledge and accessibility to the required elements. **Five Fifths Voter** will leverage our technology to help identify and eliminate bias and prejudice that is embedded in the voting system.
+The **Five Fifths Voter** application is designed to create a fair and equal opportunity voting process for marginalized voters by providing knowledge and accessibility to required voting elements. **Five Fifths Voter** will leverage technology to help voters identify and aim to eliminate bias and prejudice that is embedded in the voting system.

 # Skills